TN 21 (06-24)

 • parents’ names

-NOTE: Consider the identifying information to match if there are minor spelling errors, mother’s maiden name is incorrect or unknown, or place of birth provided is County of birth instead of city.
+NOTE: Consider the identifying information to match if there are minor spelling errors, parent’s birth name is incorrect or unknown, or place of birth provided is County of birth instead of city.

 C. Example of name change based on marriage with evidence of identity in the new name

 Sue Johnson has been married for over 30 years.
-Recently, she learned she never changed her last name on her Social Security card to her husband’s last name (the name she has been using since marriage) when the DMV was unsuccessful at electronically verifying her name and SSN.
-In addition, Ms. Johnson recently applied for spouse’s benefits, and SSA confirmed her name had never been changed on her SSN card.
+Recently, Sue learned that the last name in our records was not updated to Sue's spouse’s last name (the name Sue has been using since marriage) when the DMV was unsuccessful at electronically verifying Sue's name and SSN.
+In addition, Sue Johnson recently applied for spouse’s benefits, and SSA confirmed that the last name had never been changed in our records.

 The name on the latest Numident record is Sue Davis.
-Mrs. Johnson alleges not having any evidence of identity in the prior name.
-All of her identity documents are now in her married name, including her driver’s license.
-She submits evidence of the name change event, her marriage document.
+Sue Johnson alleges not having any evidence of identity in the prior name.
+All of Sue's identity documents are now in the married name, including the driver’s license.
+Sue submits evidence of the name change event, a marriage document.
 The new name (Johnson) can be derived from the marriage document.
-Since the marriage took place over two years ago, Ms. Johnson must submit evidence of identity in addition to her marriage document.
+Since the marriage took place over two years ago, Sue Johnson must submit evidence of identity in addition to the marriage document.

 In this situation, apply the evidence of identity in new name criteria to determine if the name change can be processed: